dnicolson/node-irestore/README.md

 # irestore

-This a wrapper around the [iOS Backup Extraction](https://github.com/dunhamsteve/ios) Go program.
+A wrapper around the [iOS Backup Extraction](https://github.com/dunhamsteve/ios) Go program.
 It is based on a [fork](https://github.com/dnicolson/irestore) which has some modifications, most importantly replacing the first argument with the path to the backup rather than the GUID.

 ## Installation